EBOOZ/TeamsStatus/README.md

 Microsoft provides the status of your account that is used in Teams via the Graph API.
 To access the Graph API, your organization needs to grant consent for the organization so everybody can read their Teams status.
 Since my organization didn't want to grant consent, I needed to find a workaround, which I found in monitoring the Teams client logfile for certain changes.

-This script makes use of two sensors that are created in Home Assistant up front:
+For Home Assistant, this script makes use of two sensors that are created in Home Assistant up front:
 * sensor.teams_status
 * sensor.teams_activity

 sensor.teams_status displays that availability status of your Teams client based on the icon overlay in the taskbar on Windows. sensor.teams_activity shows if you are in a call or not based on the App updates deamon, which is paused as soon as you join a call.

+For Jeedom, you need to create a Virtual with 2 sensors and type "other" :
+* status
+* activity
+Once saved, the command's ID are visible.

 # Important
-This solution is created to work with Home Assistant.
+This solution is created to work with Home Assistant and Jeedom.
 It will work with any home automation platform that provides an API, but you probably need to change the PowerShell code.

 # Requirements
+## Home Assistant
 * Create the three Teams sensors in the Home Assistant configuration.yaml file
 ```yaml
 input_text: